sishii1214/sishii1214.github.io/index.md

 ## Papers

-- (with Yuki Goto) On the factorization of certain Kummer characters arising from once-punctured elliptic curves with complex multiplication, accepted for publication in **International Journal of Number Theory** ([arXiv](https://arxiv.org/abs/2412.18846)).
+- On the factorization of certain Kummer characters arising from once-punctured elliptic curves with complex multiplication (with Yuki Goto), accepted for publication in **International Journal of Number Theory** ([arXiv](https://arxiv.org/abs/2412.18846)).

 - On Kummer characters arising from Galois actions on the pro-p fundamental groups of once-punctured CM elliptic curves, **Research in Number Theory**, Vol. 11, article number 38, 2025 ([journal](https://link.springer.com/article/10.1007/s40993-025-00622-0)) ([arXiv](https://arxiv.org/abs/2312.04175)).